evenbrenden/add-exercises/chapter9.md

 - The `behind` color mixing operation: `mempty = color 0 0 0 0`.
 - The `min` function: Generally for `Ord`, no. For `Bounded` instances, `mempty = maxBound`.
 - The `max` function: Generally for `Ord`, no. For `Bounded` instances, `mempty = minBound`.
 - Picking the first and last element in a series: The empty series (e.g. `[]`), if it exists, is the identity element.
-If the empty series does not exist (as with the `NonEmpty` list), this operation does not form a monoid.
+If the empty series does not exist (as with the `NonEmpty` list), this semigroup does not form a monoid.
 - Function composition: `mempty = id`.

 ## 9.2.3